Featured System - May 2014

 Many proteins with NTF2-like folds are enzymes, using the binding pocket as an active site to catalyze a reaction.
 The protein shown here, solved by PSI researchers at JCSG and available in PDB entry 3b8l, may be an example of this type of enzyme.
 It is composed of three symmetrically-arranged subunits, each with its own binding pocket.
 In the crystal structure, these are filled with glycerol molecules, but based on the structure, PSI researchers have postulated that it acts as an aromatic ring hydrolase.

 PSI researchers at JCSG have recently solved the structures of three new protein domains with the NTF2 fold, included in PDB entries 3k7c, 3kzt and 4hyz.
 These were chosen because they were predicted to represent new, diverse sequence families for this domain, with no common sequence motif shared between the three.
 When the structures were determined, they all showed a fold similar to NTF2, with a beta sheet and several alpha helices.
 All are thought to be domains that act outside of the cells, to recognize small molecules.
-To look more closely at these three new structures, click on the Jmol tab for an interactive JSmol.
+To look more closely at these three new structures, the JSmol tab below displays an interactive JSmol.

 Three structures of NTF2-like domains are overlapped with the structure of NTF2.
 Use the buttons to change the representation and coloring.
 The ribbon diagrams are good for looking for similarities in the folding pattern, and you can show the protein atoms to look for pockets that may be functional binding sites.